MJoergen/x16-assembly-tutorial/Episode_7/README.md

 ## music\_update
 The first step is to check if anything at all needs to be done.
 The variable music\_time contains the time for the next musical event, so if the current jiffie counter does not match, then just return immediately.

-The sequence of events following is to first send a "Key Off" event to the chip, then setup the new note (and possibly chord) to play, and finally to send a "Key On" event to the chip.

-Each of the three bytes in the musical score is processed separately:
-* music\_note
-* music\_duration
-* music\_chord
+Using the jiffie counter ensures that the music will be played at a regular pace.
+The tempo can be adjusted by the constant MUSIC\_TIMER\_STEP, which is the number of jiffies allocated for each eighth of a bar.